simonmcmanus/sizlate/README.md

-Express Users

-This version of sizlate does not support express.
-Please use sizlate-express.

 <h1>Sizlate</h1>

-Sizlate is an HTML templating engine for <a href="http://expressjs.com">Express.js</a>.
+Sizlate is an HTML templating engine.

 Sizlate requires NO special syntax, your templates only contain valid HTML.